 According to Glassdoor, the national average base salary for maintenance technicians is $39,995.
 The average pay range is between $25,000 and $53,000.

-You can check how the salary estimates change according to different company sizes and the years of experience you have.
+You can check how the salary estimates change according to different sizes and the years of experience you have.

 The estimates on Glassdoor are calculated using the reports received from countless employees at different companies, working in various industries.